-The School of Medicine (SoM) is pleased to announce its annual RFP for the Duke Physician-Scientist “Strong Start” Award.
-This goal of this program is to nurture the careers of young, laboratory-based physician-scientists at Duke.
+The School of Medicine (SoM) and the Office for Physician-Scientist Development (OPSD) is pleased to announce its annual RFP for the Duke Physician-Scientist “Strong Start” Award.
+This goal of this program is to nurture the careers of junior faculty who are laboratory-based physician-scientists at Duke.
 By offering substantive mentoring and financial resources, this award will support junior, physician-scientist faculty during a critical period of their career, the transition to research independence.

-This award program is intentionally designed to integrate with other Duke initiatives that train physician-scientists at even earlier points in their career, such as the Medical Scientist Training Program (MD-PhD students) and the Lefkowitz Society (clinical residents and fellows).
+This award program is lead by the Office of Physician Scientist Development (OPSD) and intentionally designed to integrate with other Duke initiatives that train physician-scientists at even earlier points in their career, such as the Medical Scientist Training Program (MD-PhD students), Departmental Physician-Scientist Training Programs, and the Lefkowitz Society (clinical residents and fellows).
 In this way, the “Strong Start” Award Program will ensure that Duke University School of Medicine remains a leader in the training of outstanding physician-scientists, a group uniquely committed to the advancement of the medical sciences in our own community and in the nation.

-- At the time of application, candidates will have a primary faculty appointment within a department in the Duke University School of Medicine, prior to advancement to the rank of Associate Professor.
+- At the time of application, candidates will be faculty members within a department in the Duke University School of Medicine, prior to advancement to the rank of Associate Professor.

-- Candidates will be physician-scientists who have completed some form of clinical training (residency/fellowship) after receiving their doctoral degree.
+- Candidates will be physician-scientists (M.D., D.O) who have completed clinical training (residency/fellowship) after receiving their doctoral degree.

-- Candidates should be pursuing outstanding studies in lab-based research.
+- Candidates will be pursuing outstanding laboratory-based research.